Group actions on relative cluster categories and Higgs categories: Acknowledgments

 \section{Acknowledgments}

 The author is very grateful to Bernhard Keller for many helpful comments and suggestions.
-He is also very grateful to Xiao-Wu Chen and Guodong Zhou for their constant support and encouragement.
-He would also like to thank Peigen Cao, Xiaofa Chen, Dong Yang for helpful discussions.
+He is also grateful to Xiao-Wu Chen and Guodong Zhou for their constant support and encouragement.
+He would also like to thank Peigen Cao, Xiaofa Chen, and Dong Yang for stimulating discussions.
+Furthermore, the author thanks Sarah Scherotzke for her support and the excellent working conditions during his postdoctoral stay at the University of Luxembourg.
+Finally, the author is grateful to the referees for their careful work and constructive suggestions.
 This work is supported by the China Postdoctoral Science Foundation (2023M733405, 2024T170871) and the Fundamental Research Funds for the Central Universities.